Alexhamila/bioinformatics/README.md

 Mainly written in Python3.

 ## Files
-### Python
+### Python3
-- ORF-Detection
+- ORF-Detection (Detects longest Open Reading Frame from sequence inside file in both strands)
-- DNA-Pattern
+- DNA-Pattern   (Finds a specific pattern inside a sequence)
-- DNA-Transcription
+- DNA-Transcription (DNA to RNA transcription)

 ## Contact me
 You are always welcome to contact me!